pearsonca/scala-commsim/index.md

 Thus, to genuinely characterize the performance of these assorted network criteria, we must acknowledge they are applied to shadows of the true phenomena.
-And unlike the more measurements typifying physical sciences, we do not yet have centuries of argument to provide context and meaning to what exactly these networks mean.
+And unlike the measurements typifying physical sciences, we do not yet have centuries of argument to provide context and meaning to what exactly these networks mean.

 Fortunately, we can leverage developments in natural sciences that explicitly